 As we work and live with others, the word partnership seems to be a common goal.
-We want to partner better.
-We want to build business partnerships.
-We want others to partner with us.
-Partnership is a good word, and a worthy goal.
-The questions I ask myself are:
+We want to build business partnerships, partner better, and we want others to partner with us.
+Partnership is a good word and a worthy goal.

 Building partnerships is not complex.
 In fact, it can be simple to understand.
 We create a common understanding of what we are going to do together (short-term or long-term) and we share what we want from each other and negotiate an agreement.

 The challenge in building partnerships comes when I actually have the conversation.
-I may even avoid the conversation all together.
+I may even avoid the conversation altogether.
 I get in my own way.
 My desire to be right, to minimize my risk, to be safe, and to gain a predictable outcome get in the way.
 There is also a sense of urgency to get things done and act.
-Unfortunately, nothing about partnerships is predictable or risk free, and urgency is the enemy of quality – quality of the outcome and quality of the relationship.
+Unfortunately, nothing about partnerships is predictable or risk-free, and urgency is the enemy of quality – the quality of the outcome and the quality of the relationship.